Reading time 4 Minutes

 6. The MDK assessor comes to the conclusion that no care-relevant issues are to be expected with my ALS.
 I have this in writing.

-8. "I never took anything home, just empty bottles for crafting." (apart from the fact that empty bottles are also my property, no one drank from them except you, you moron) More on this?
+8. „I never took anything home, just empty bottles for crafting.“ (apart from the fact that empty bottles are also my property, no one drank from them except you, you idiot) More on this?
 You can find it here: Inventory Olé

 9. Going out onto the balcony with a coffee and a cigarette and throwing it over to me as I walk by, saying he's sorry, I'll get my coffee in a minute.
 But he's so keen on a cigarette right now.
 Read more?
 You can find it here: Shift, change.